ArgentinaOfficial Name: Argentine Republic

 Domestic flight schedules can be unreliable.
 Occasional work stoppages, over-scheduling of flights, and technical problems can result in flight delays, cancellations, or missed connections.
 Consult local media or the airline company for information about possible strikes or slow-downs before planning travel within Argentina.

 Public transportation is generally reliable and safe.
 The preferred option for travel within Buenos Aires and other major cities is by radio taxi or "remise" (private car with driver).
 The best way to obtain safe taxis and remises is to call for one or go to an established stand, rather than hailing one on the street.
-Hotels, restaurants, and other businesses can order remises or radio taxis, or provide phone numbers for such services, upon request.
+Hotels, restaurants, and other businesses can order remises or radio taxis, or provide phone numbers for such services.
 Passengers on buses, trains, and the subway should be alert for pickpockets, especially during rush hours.
 Passengers should also be aware that these forms of transport are sometimes interrupted by strikes or work stoppages.
-Inter-urban passenger train service has been significantly replaced by bus and plane service as a feasible and reliable option for most travelers.
+There have been accidents involving inter-urban trains in Buenos Aires in recent years resulting in passenger injuries and deaths.
+Inter-urban passenger train service has been largely replaced by bus and plane service as a feasible and reliable option for most travelers.

 CRIME: Most U.S. citizens visit Argentina without incident.
-Nevertheless, street crime in the larger cities, especially greater Buenos Aires and Mendoza, is a problem for residents and visitors alike.
+Nevertheless, street crime in the larger cities, especially greater Buenos Aires, Rosario and Mendoza, is a constant problem for residents and visitors alike.
 As in any big city, visitors to Buenos Aires and popular tourist destinations should be alert to muggers, pickpockets, scam artists, and purse-snatchers on the street, in hotel lobbies, at bus and train stations, and in cruise ship ports.
-Be careful in San Telmo, an older traditional neighborhood specializing in antique stores, and La Boca neighborhood (home to the famous “Caminito” street and “Boca Juniors” soccer stadium) in Buenos Aires, where violent robberies have been occurring with increasing frequency.
-Tourists who go to La Boca should limit their visit to the designated tourist areas during daylight hours.
+Be careful in San Telmo, an older traditional neighborhood specializing in antique stores, Recoleta, and La Boca (home to the famous “Caminito” street and “Boca Juniors” soccer stadium) in Buenos Aires, where violent robberies have been occurring with increasing frequency.
+While crime can occur at all times of day, tourists who go to La Boca should limit their visits to the designated tourist street during daylight hours only.
+Visitors should be aware that “villas” or shanty towns are present throughout Buenos Aires and other major cities, even in tourist zones, and should avoid entering these areas.

+Travelers should use caution entering and exiting financial institutions and when using ATM machines.
+Thieves have been known to target persons coming in and out of these locations.
 Some travelers have received counterfeit currency in Argentina.
-Unscrupulous vendors and taxi drivers sometimes pretend to help tourists review their pesos, then trade bad bills for good ones.
+Unscrupulous vendors and taxi drivers sometimes pretend to help tourists review their pesos and then trade bad bills for good ones.
 Characteristics of good currency can be reviewed at the Argentine Central Bank website.

 Along with conventional muggings, "express kidnappings" occur.
-Victims are grabbed off the street based on their appearance and vulnerability.
-They are made to withdraw as much money as possible from ATM machines, and then their family or co-workers are contacted and told to deliver all the cash that they have on hand or can gather in a couple of hours.
+Victims are grabbed off of the street or stopped in mobile vehicle road blocks based on their appearance and vulnerability.
+In some scenarios, they are forced to withdraw as much money as possible from ATM machines, and then their family or co-workers are contacted and told to deliver all the cash that they have on hand or can gather in a couple of hours.
 Once the ransom is paid, the victim is usually quickly released unharmed.
-There have been some foreign victims.
+There have been some foreign victims of express kidnappings.
 Visitors are particularly advised not to let children and adolescents travel alone.
+Virtual kidnappings (fake telephone kidnappings) are common.
+Criminals use stolen phones or otherwise obtained personal data to contact family members and co-workers claiming to have kidnapped the owner of the phone.
+This has happened while the alleged kidnapping victim is in the movie theater, on an international flight, or when a cell phone has just been stolen.
+Memorizing important phone numbers and if robbed immediately finding a phone and letting family members know you are alright are critical to interrupting this cycle.

 Travelers worldwide are advised to avoid packing valuables in their checked baggage.
 In Argentina, officials have publicly acknowledged the systematic theft of valuables and money from checked baggage at Buenos Aires airports.
-Authorities are working to resolve the problem and have made a number of arrests, but travelers should exercise continued care and caution.
+Travelers should exercise continued care and caution.

 Your passport is a valuable document and should be guarded.
 Passports and other valuables should be locked in a hotel safe, and a photocopy of your passport should be carried for identification purposes.
 The U.S. Embassy has observed an increase in reports of stolen passports.